Current scientific research shows that sodium consumption (primarily in the form of salt) continues to exceed public health recommendations.

 Monosodium glutamate (MSG) is the sodium salt of glutamic acid (glutamate), an amino acid which occurs naturally in protein-containing foods such as meat, vegetables and dairy products.
 Since its discovery over 100 years ago, monosodium glutamate has been used effectively to enhance the umami taste in food.
 It is also an effective means of reducing the levels of salt used in food preparation.
 Studies have demonstrated that people find food with low levels of salt much more acceptable when a small amount of monosodium glutamate is added.

 MSG is mistakenly thought of as being high in sodium.
-However, MSG contains only one-third the amount of sodium as table salt (MSG contains approximately 12 percent sodium while table salt contains 39 percent sodium).
+However, MSG has two-thirds less sodium than table salt (MSG contains approximately 12 percent sodium while table salt contains 39 percent sodium).
 Since MSG still contains some sodium, it can be used as an ingredient to lower sodium, but not as a salt substitute necessarily.